balanceiskey/downtown/README.md

-# diningin-enhancements
+# diningin-tweaks
-Fix up Diningin with a few enhancements.
+Fix up Diningin with a few tweaks.

 # Install
 Install on Chrome Webstore: